-Business Class to Frankfurt
+Business Class Flights to Frankfurt

-Cheap Business Class Flights to Frankfurt
+City Guide for Cheap Business Class Flights to Frankfurt

-An introduction to Frankfurt
+An Introduction to Frankfurt

 While in Frankfurt